This blog post was originally published on the Adobe Tech Blog

 Here at Yummygum we love using Adobe XD.
 We can quickly prototype, wireframe, build and leverage a component library.
 We also religiously use Notion.
 It’s an extremely handy and versatile workspace and note-taking tool, making our day-to-day activities and project management a breeze.
 How neat would it be if we could somehow combine these two tools; fill a Notion database with real data, and have it sync up with our designs?

 We solved this problem by creating Linkit, a plugin for Adobe XD.
 With Linkit you can easily synchronize your Notion databases to your Adobe XD designs.
+We also worked on the Confetti plugin in the past.

 How does it work